 In addition to the above, annual test results, the Bolivar Public Water System (PWS) test for other particulates weekly.
 In these weekly test results, the Bolivar PWS has consistently exceeded the secondary maximum contaminant levels for manganese (0.05 mg/L) and iron (0.3 mg/L).
-The Bolivar PWS has received monthly Violation Notices (under OAe 3745-82-02) from the Ohio EPA each month throughout 2023 for exceeding the secondary maximum contaminant levels for manganese and iron;

-Village of Bolivar 2023

-however, it should be noted that the Health Advisory Level (HAL) for manganese (1.0 mg/L for adults and 0.3 mg/L for infants) was not exceeded.
-The Village of Bolivar has signed an agreement with Tuscarawas County Municipal Sewer District (TCMSO) to purchase bulk water from their system and abandon the Village's contaminated wells.
-This cannot happen until TCMSD finalizes construction of a new water treatment plant that will adequately treat for iron and manganese.
-TCMSD has stated they anticipate the new water treatment plant (WTP) will be operational by March 2024.
+The Bolivar PWS has received monthly Violation Notices (under OAe 3745-82-02) from the Ohio EPA each month throughout 2023 for exceeding the secondary maximum contaminant levels for manganese and iron; however, it should be noted that the Health Advisory Level (HAL) for manganese (1.0 mg/L for adults and 0.3 mg/L for infants) was not exceeded.
+The Village of Bolivar signed an agreement with Tuscarawas County Municipal Sewer District (TCMSD) to purchase bulk water treated adequately for iron and manganese and has not had any further violations.
+Purchased water began November 13, 2024.